MoldyMacaroniX/moldygd.com/_src/posts/no-more-breaks-this-year.md

 ---
 title: No More Breaks This Year, I Promise
 date: 2023-07-29
+desc: Every year, I give myself two weeks off to go on vacation and see family.
+I have officially used up those weeks for 2023, meaning I should not be travelling anymore except for emergencies.
 ---

 Every year, I give myself two weeks off to go on vacation and see family.
 I have officially used up those weeks for 2023, meaning I should not be travelling anymore except for emergencies.